 The Vision 21 Initiative began with the first comprehensive assessment of the victim assistance field in nearly 15 years.
-The goal of the Vision 21 Initiative is to alter permanently the treatment of crime victims in America.
+The goal of the Vision 21 Initiative was to alter permanently the treatment of crime victims in America.
 To that end, five organizations collectively examined the current framework of the victim assistance field in the United States.
 Four of the organizations conducted thorough literature reviews and convened two-day forums of 25–40 stakeholders including crime victims and representatives from federal, national, state, local, and tribal organizations and agencies that interact with, serve, or have an impact on victims of crime.
-The culmination of the Vision 21 initiative was the Vision 21: Transforming Victim Services Final Report (The Report), which presented a cohesive and comprehensive framework for strategic change in the victim services field and addressed ways to overcome political, policy, and philosophical challenges in the field.
+The culmination of the Vision 21 initiative was the Vision 21: Transforming Victim Services Final Report (The Report), which presented a cohesive and comprehensive framework for strategic change in the victim services field and addressed ways to overcome political, policy, and philosophical challenges in the field

 The Linking Systems of Care for Children and Youth project addresses recommendation number four: Build and institutionalize capacity through an infusion of technology, training, and innovation.

-OVC wants to learn how better to bring healthcare, child welfare, justice, and other systems together to coordinate and align efforts to ensure a timely and seamless response to young victims, their families, and caregivers no matter the system of entry.
+OVC wanted to learn how better to bring healthcare, child welfare, justice, and other systems together to coordinate and align efforts to ensure a timely and seamless response to young victims, their families, and caregivers no matter the system of entry.

 This six-year multi-phased demonstration project is designed to identify and promote healing for victims of crime; provide or coordinate prevention and intervention services to youth and families experiencing trauma and victimization; and build capacity within communities to meet the needs of youth exposed to violence.